 1. Find a reputable VPN service and choose a plan

-Choose a VPN provider with services that match your needs.
+Choose a VPN company with services that match your needs.
 Some of the key factors to look at when picking a VPN service provider include:

-• Device compatibility: Before you pick any VPN provider, make sure its client is compatible with the devices you wish to secure.
+• Device compatibility: Before you pick any VPN service, make sure its software is compatible with the devices you wish to use it on.
 Some VPNs work across multiple operating systems, including MacOS, iOS, Windows and Android, while others only support a limited number of them.

 • Coverage: A good VPN provider will have multiple servers in many different locations.
-Having a high number of servers reduces the strain, enabling faster connections.
+Having a high number of servers reduces the overall strain of web traffic on the network, enabling faster connections.
 A greater variety of locations may also allow you to route your internet traffic through a specific country of your choice.

-• Privacy policy: Find a VPN provider that doesn’t log your online data and activity or share it with third parties.
-Read through each company’s privacy policy to see the kind of data it collects, if any.
+• Privacy policy: Find a no-logs VPN provider, which is one that doesn’t collect internet traffic that passes through its servers.
+This also means they can’t share your online data and browsing history with third parties.
+Read through each company’s privacy policy to see the kind of data it logs, if any.

 Once you've selected a reputable VPN provider, proceed to create an account.
 Many VPN companies offer free trials and have money-back guarantees.
 Some even offer free versions of their software, but because these are more likely to have poor privacy standards and security protocols, we can’t guarantee that all free VPNs are safe.